Pope says same-sex couples should be covered by civil union laws | Law-Order

 Pope says same-sex couples should be covered by civil union laws

-Pope Francis has said that same-sex couples should be protected by civil union laws in some of the clearest language he has used on the rights of gay people since his election seven years ago.
+Pope Francis has said that same-sex couples should be protected by civil union laws in the clearest language he has used on the rights of gay people, prompting praise from liberals and calls for urgent clarification from conservatives.
 He made his comments in a new documentary "Francesco" by Oscar-nominated director Evgeny Afineevsky that was released on Wednesday.

 "Homosexual people have a right to be in a family.
 They are children of God and have a right to a family.
 Nobody should be thrown out or be made miserable over it," he said.
 "What we have to create is a civil union law.
 That way they are legally covered.
 I stood up for that," he said.